PhilAldridge/translation-mats/README.md

 The app calls the Microsoft Translation API in Microsoft Azure to get translations of the words, which are then added to the DOM using Javascript.

-View the website now at https://elasticmaths.epizy.com/translationmats/
+View the website now at https://elasticmaths.epizy.com/translationmats/ (to create a mat, choose a topic, then a language in the drop down menus)

 ![This is an image](transmat.JPG)